 Nehemiah’s story is a lesson in leadership, as he recruited the help of the whole city, asking all to to do their part.

-I love reading Nehemiah 3.
-It’s a list of everyone who finished their part of the Jerusalem Wall project: Eliashib and his fellow priests rebuilt the Sheep Gate, the sons of Hassenaah rebuilt the Fish Gate, Joiada repaired the Old Gate, and on and on.
+Chapter 3 is a summary of those who finished each section they were assigned: Eliashib and his fellow priests rebuilt the Sheep Gate.
+The sons of Hassenaah rebuilt the Fish Gate.
+Joiada repaired the Old Gate.
+And so on.

 The next section was repaired by the men of Tekoa, but their nobles would not put their shoulders to the work under their supervisors.
 (Nehemiah 3:5)

-Someone who saw themselves as being just a little above the hands-on effort required to finish the task?
+I guess we all have experience with someone like that — someone who could pinpoint the problem, but was of no real use in bringing about a solution.
+Someone who saw themselves as being just a little above the hands-on effort required to complete the task.

 British General Alan Brooke said, “It is child’s play deciding what should be done as compared with getting it done.”

-Effective leaders can do more than diagnose the problem.
-They know how to take the necessary steps to make the problem go away.
+The best leaders do more than diagnose the problem.
+They take the steps necessary to make the problem go away.